-The great great granddaddy of our franchise, Football Club, in Ottawa was founded in 1876, only nine-years after confederation.
-Then in 1898, as a tribute to Teddy Roosevelt’s Rough Riders unit that fought in the Spanish American War, the team name was changed to Ottawa Rough Riders, with the iconic red and black color scheme.
+The great great granddaddy of our franchise, Football Club, in Ottawa was founded in 1876, only nine years after confederation.
+Then in 1898, as a tribute to Teddy Roosevelt’s Rough Riders unit that fought in the Spanish American War, the team name was changed to Ottawa Rough Riders, with the iconic red and black colour scheme.
 That year, the Rough Riders won their first Canadian Championship.

 In 1925 the Rough Riders temporarily changed their nickname to “Senators.”
 That year they defeated the Winnipeg Tammany 24-1 to win the franchises’ first Grey Cup championship.

-The Senators were repeat champions the following season, defeating Toronto Varsity Blues to earn their second Grey Cup.
+The Senators were repeated champions the following season, defeating Toronto Varsity Blues to earn their second Grey Cup.

 The franchise dropped Senators and returned to Rough Riders in 1930.

 The Ottawa Rough Riders signed legendary head coach Frank Clair in 1956.
 Clair gained the nickname “The Professor” for his incredible ability to teach players and develop talent combined with his professorial appearance

 Clair had an impressive 116-75 record during his 14 seasons on the Ottawa sideline.
 During his reign, the Rough Riders won three Grey Cups championships in four appearances.

 “The Professor” took the franchise to unprecedented heights, he currently holds the CFL record for all-time most playoff wins as a coach.